suryxnshsingh/Eventsy/README.md

 # Eventsy: OneStop solution for all your event management needs
-Eventsy is a comprehensive event management application that offers the following features:
+Eventsy is a comprehensive event management application.

 ## Tech Stack🔧